Chevron Phillips Chemical: Operations

-As of the end of 2014 the company has 5,000 employees worldwide, US$9 billion in assets, and 36 manufacturing and research facilities in eight countries, including the United States, Belgium, China, Colombia, Qatar, Saudi Arabia, Singapore, and South Korea.
+Since its inception, Chevron Phillips has pursued a strategy of international expansion, establishing presence in key global markets.
+By 1998, it partnered with Qatar Petroleum to gain a foothold in Qatar.
+The company has also built facilities overseas such as in the Persian Gulf, where it operates in cities like Al Jubail.
+As of the end of 2021 the company had 5,000 employees worldwide, US$17 billion in assets, and 31 manufacturing and research facilities in six countries, including the United States, Belgium, China, Colombia, Qatar, Saudi Arabia, and Singapore.
 It has 24 facilities in 13 U.S. states.

-Corporate affairs
+Corporate Locations

 The headquarters and offices for the Americas are in The Woodlands, Texas.
 Europe, Middle East, and Africa operations are based in Stockholm Building in Airport Plaza in Diegem, Belgium.
 Asia Pacific operations are based in Keppel Bay Tower in Singapore.